vtlanglois/Exercise-03c-Music-and-Sound/README.md

 I will leave it as an exercise for you to figure out how and when to play the sound effects.
 Remember, you will need to find the nodes from within a script (most likely in res://Pieces/Piece.gd).
 To play the sound, you just need to call the particular node's play() method.

 Finally, we will set up an update-score animation.
 Create a new 2D Scene.
 Change the name of Node2D to Coin.
 Add two Sprite nodes (name the second one Highlight) and a Tween node.
+Also, add a Timer node, set it to autostart and set its timeout for 2.5.
+The Texture for the Sprite node should be res://Assets/coin.png.
+The Highlight node should have res://Assets/coin_highlight.png.
 Attach a script to the Coin node (save it as res://Coin/Coin.gd).

 We want the coin to scale from (0,0) to (1,1) in 0.25 seconds, and then to do the following:
  * Animate the global_position from its current global_position to (20,15) over 0.75 seconds